Azferry/azure-subscription-migration/README.md

 Migrating an Azure subscription to a new Azure AD tenant can be a complex and time-consuming process that involves a lot of manual overhead.To simplify this process, this repository contains tools and reports that helps reduce the amount of manual overhead when migrating subscriptions to a new Azure AD Tenant.

 > **Warning**
 > Please note that transferring an Azure subscription to another Azure AD Tenant can have significant impacts on your Azure resources.
 In some scenarios, transferring a subscription might require downtime to complete the process.
 Before proceeding with a transition, we strongly recommend that you develop a comprehensive plan for managing the impacts and risks associated.

+> **Warning**
-Many Azure services require security principals (identities) to operate.
+>  Many Azure services require security principals (identities) to operate.
 Please read the Microsoft migration [article][ms_transfer_sub] article that tries to cover most of the Azure services that depend heavily on security principals, but is not a comprehensive list.

 ## Subscription Assessment